Programs Involving String manipulation:

 Key Points:

-• The final string is copied to dest with a null terminator added using a separate loop to find the length.
+with a null terminator added using a separate loop to find the length. - The program utilizes DOS functions for input and output operations.

 I hope this explanation clarifies the code's functionality.
 Feel free to ask if you have any further questions about specific parts of the code!